logicalclocks/feature-store-api/docs/templates/feature_validation.md

 # Rule definitions
-A set of pre-defined validation rules applied on a dataframe that is inserted into a Feature Group.
-Users can discover which rules are available in hsfs so they can later use them when creating expectations on features.
+A set of pre-defined and immutable rule definitions (RuleDefiniton) that are unique by name and are used for creating validation rules (Rule) and expectations (Expectation) applied on a dataframe that is inserted into a Feature Group.

 ## Retrieval